kyang5/coursedescriptions/source/courses/comp383.rst

 COMP 383: Computational Biology
 ===============================

-This course presents an algorithmic focus to problems in computational biology.
+This course presents an algorithmic focus on problems in computational biology.
 It is built on earlier courses on algorithms and bioinformatics.
-Problems and solutions covered in this course include gene hunting, sequence comparison, multiple alignment, gene prediction, trees and sequences, databases, and rapid sequence analysis.
+Problems and solutions covered in this course include gene hunting, sequence comparison, multiple alignments, gene prediction, trees and sequences, databases, and rapid sequence analysis.

 Credit Hours
 --------------------